Death Race 2: Plot

-September launches an offshoot of "Death Match" that Weyland names "Death Race".
-To earn their freedom, prisoners must win five races driving heavily armed, reinforced vehicles over three days, and female convicts must play navigators for each racer.
-Luke enters the race with Katrina as his navigator, and Lists, Goldberg, and Rocco as his pit crew.
-After finishing in first place, Luke is congratulated by Weyland and offered Katrina as a prize.
-Once left alone, Luke and Katrina briefly tease each other and have sex.
-Later, September puts Luke in solitary confinement to protect him from prisoners and guards who wish to fulfill Markus' bounty.
-Katrina is brought to Markus, who offers her freedom in exchange for killing Luke.
+Seeking greater profits, September launches a new event called "Death Race".
+Inmates can earn their freedom by winning five races over three days, driving heavily armed, reinforced cars.
+Female prisoners serve as navigators.
+Luke enters the race with Katrina as his navigator and Lists, Goldberg, and Rocco as his pit crew.
+Luke wins the first race and is congratulated by Weyland, who offers Katrina as his prize.
+Alone together, Luke and Katrina tease each other and have sex.
+Later, September places Luke in solitary confinement under the guise of protecting him from bounty hunters.
+Katrina is taken to Markus, who offers her freedom in exchange for killing Luke.

-During the second race, most of Luke's opponents go after him.
-The only exception is triad member 14K, whom Luke saved from another racer.
+During the second race, nearly all competitors target Luke, except for triad member "14K", whom Luke previously saved.
 Katrina tells Luke about Markus's offer.
-In the late stage of the race, Luke's car malfunctions, having been sabotaged.
-He ejects Katrina from the car before getting hit by Big Bill's heat-seeking missile.
-Katrina and Luke's pit crew fail to save Luke from the burning car.
-Big Bill's navigator fatally stabs her partner after he kills his own pit crew and grabs her by the throat.
-Unbeknownst to everyone but September, Luke survives, albeit badly burned; she coerces him into joining the race in a mask under the moniker "Frankenstein".
+Near the end of the race, Luke's car malfunctions due to sabotage.
+He ejects Katrina before the vehicle is struck by Big Bill's heat-seeking missile.
+Luke's pit crew and Katrina are unable to rescue him from the burning wreck.
+Meanwhile, Big Bill's navigator kills her partner after he murders his pit crew and attacks her.
+Unknown to everyone except September, Luke survives but is badly burned.
+September forces him to continue racing under a masked persona known as "Frankenstein".

-As the last race begins, a triad assassin executes Markus in his mansion as 14K's favor to Luke, Lists fatally stabs Rocco for sabotaging Luke's car, and Luke reverses and runs over September, killing her.
-Intrigued by his new identity, Katrina then asks Luke whether he has a real name, and he replies, "Of course I do."
-(Note: A similar exchange between Katrina and Luke is seen early in the film.)
-She smiles as they return to the race.
+As the final race begins, a triad assassin kills Markus at his mansion as 14K's repayment to Luke.
+Lists fatally stabs Rocco for sabotaging Luke's car.
+Luke confronts September and runs her over, killing her.
+Fascinated by his new identity, Katrina asks Luke whether he has a real name.
+He replies that he does, and she smiles as they return to the race together.

 Cast

-Additional members of the cast include Patrick Lyster as Warden Parks, DeObia Oparei as Big Bill, Hennie Bosman as Xander Grady, Joe Vaz as Rocco, Danny Keogh as Dr. Klein, Warrick Grier as Calin, and Tanya van Graan as Holly.
+Additional members of the cast include Patrick Lyster as Warden Parks, DeObia Oparei as "Big Bill", Hennie Bosman as Xander Grady, Joe Vaz as Rocco, Danny Keogh as Dr. Klein, Warrick Grier as Calin, and Tanya van Graan as Holly.